stonefl/stonefl.github.io/_drafts/2018-04-17-set-up-scala-development-environment-for-apache-spark-in-standalone-mode.md

 ## Installation and Settings

-### Install Scala IDE
+### Install Scala IDE for Eclipse

-You can download the lastest version from [http://scala-ide.org/download/sdk.html](http://scala-ide.org/download/sdk.html) and extract it into `C:\eclipse`
+You can download the lastest version from [http://scala-ide.org/download/sdk.html](http://scala-ide.org/download/sdk.html).
+At the time of this writing, the latest version is 4.7.0 which is based on the Eclipse 4.7(Oxygen) with Scala 2.12.
+After download, simply extract it into a folder, such as `C:\eclipse`.

 ### Install Scala (optional)

-Although we are going to set up Scala development environment, Scala is an optional to install locally, because the Scala IDE has included it.

-You can download the latest Scala binary for windows from the [download page of scala](http://www.scala-lang.org/download) and keep track where you isntalled (e.g.`C:\Program Files (x86)\scala`).
+Because the Scala IDE includes Scala versions, it is optional to install Scala programming language locally.
+But if you want to try Scala in an interactive way, you can download the latest Scala binary for windows from the [download page of scala](http://www.scala-lang.org/download) and keep track where you isntalled (e.g.`C:\Program Files (x86)\scala`).

 **Set SCALA_HOME Variables**
 Set environmental variables: